 Whilst you can rent a car for a week, if you’re in Qatar for longer you’ll need an international drivers license – and then if you’re applying for residency, you will have to get your Qatari driving license.

-This of course results in more paperwork and bureaucracy – but that’s truly the least of your worries.
+This, of course, results in more paperwork and bureaucracy – but that’s truly the least of your worries.
 Getting around Doha is very stressful and dangerous.

 The public transport system is overburdened, taxis are scary and can be unpleasant, and the roads are quite literally lethal.

-Britons often joke about the bad driving on the continent in Paris or Rome for example, but until you’ve seen Doha’s roads in rush hour you’ve yet to see the truly reality of horrifically dangerous driving.
+Britons often joke about the bad driving on the continent in Paris or Rome for example, but until you’ve seen Doha’s roads in rush hour you’ve yet to see the true reality of horrifically dangerous driving.

 There is no way around this issue.
 Be prepared.
-The only good thing about Qatar’s roads is that there is a zero drink drive tolerance.
+The only good thing about Qatar’s roads is that there is a zero drink-drive tolerance.

-6) The cost of living can eat up even the most attractive expat salary!
+6) The cost of living can eat up even the most attractive expat salary

 Almost everything in Qatar costs more than you think it will – with perhaps the exception of petrol.
 As most food is imported a lot of it is expensive, alcohol (where it is available) is expensive, rent is expensive, school fees and insurance are expensive!